+ A | - A

 Bamboo

-The tranquility comes from the minimalistic approach, but also because natural materials are most used.
-The most common wood is bamboo.
-It's a very eco-friendly wood because it grows approximately ten times faster than other woods.
+Tranquility comes from the minimalistic approach, but also because of the natural materials that are used.
+The most common wood is bamboo, which happens to be a very eco-friendly wood as it grows approximately ten times faster than other woods.
 It's used to make all kinds of furniture; from tables and chairs to rugs and bead curtains.

 Silk